p-mikulski/IntelliXCards/.ai/prd.md

 ### 5.1.
 Authentication

+Authentication will be on a separate page and only after account creation will the user have access to the app.

 - ID: US-001
 - Title: User Registration
 - Description: As a new user, I want to create an account using my email and a password so that I can store my flashcards and access them later.